-If your interactive novel disk should fail within 60 days of purchase, return it to Penguin Software for a free replacement.
+If your interactive novel disk should fail within 60 days of purchase, return it to Polarware/Penguin Software for a free replacement.
 After 60 days, please return it with \$5 and we'll rush a new disk to you.
 REMEMBER TO MAIL IN YOUR WARRANTY CARD TO ACTIVATE YOUR WARRANTY.

-COMPREHEND was designed and written by Mark Pelczarski and Jeffrey Jay.
+COMPREHEND was designed and written by Mark Pelczarski and Jeffrey Jay, and adapted for the Atari ST by Robert Hardy.
 Graphics for all COMPREHEND interactive novels were created and displayed with The Graphics Magician, which was designed and written by Mark Pelczarski.
 The COMPREHEND and Graphics Magician software are copyrighted 1985 by Penguin Software, Inc. COMPREHEND, The Graphics Magician, Polarware, and Penguin Software are trademarks of Penguin Software, Inc. Penguins like novel ideas.